hangdeng/TIMA_for_Sedimentology/README.md

 ### 1 Introduction

+#### 1.1 Minerals and mineral groups

-The TESCAN software requires an understanding of rock-forming minerals and their groups before data collection.
+The TESCAN software requires an understanding of rock-forming minerals and their groups (correctly group minerals into brackets before starting data collection).

 Rock-forming Minerals: The common rock-forming minerals include quartz, feldspars, pyroxenes, amphiboles, micas, clays, olivine, calcite, and dolomite. [[1]](#1).